chanvutha/My-C-project/README.md

 # My-C-project
-starting from mini project in schjool
+starting from mini project in school